nelsonklau/fix-parser/README.md

 Equals (0x3d) characters.
 If it reaches Equals (0x3d) character , the buffer is converted into a float FIX field tag.
 If it reaches SOH (0x01) character, the buffer remains the same as FIX field value.

-Using a float FIX field tag is because there can be duplicated tag, the first decimal place digit is to distinguish and arrange the duplicated tags in order.
+Using a float FIX field tag is because there can be duplicated tag, the decimal place digits are to distinguish and arrange the duplicated tags in order.
 See New Order Single (D) FIX message in the next section.

 #### Use a map to store the buffer